Alfredo Morales

-Alfredo Morales (born May 12, 1990) is a professional soccer player who plays as a midfielder for Major League Soccer club St. Louis City SC.
+Alfredo Morales (born May 12, 1990) is a former professional soccer player who played as a midfielder for Major League Soccer club St. Louis City SC.
 Born in Germany, he played for the United States national team.

 Club career

 Morales took his first steps at Borussia Pankow in the east of Berlin.
 In November 2008, Morales played his first match for Hertha BSC II in the Regionalliga.
 In 2010, he was allowed to travel with the professional players to the summer training camp for first time, though he could not make it to the squad.
 Due to injuries to Fanol Perdedaj and Raffael, however, he made his professional debut for Hertha's first team on December 5, 2010, in a match against 1860 Munich, which Hertha lost 0–1.

 On May 17, 2013, Morales joined FC Ingolstadt on a two-year contract.
 Morales received a red card in the 80th minute of Ingolstadt's opening match against Erzgebirge Aue on July 19, 2013, after earning a spot in the starting XI.
 On May 16, 2018, Morales joined newly promoted Bundesliga team Fortuna Düsseldorf.

 On April 7, 2021, Morales joined Major League Soccer club New York City FC on a three-year contract through the 2023 season with an option for 2024.

 In February 2025, Morales signed with Major League Soccer club, St. Louis City SC, through the 2025 season with a club option for 2026.

+In October 2025, St. Louis City SC announced that the club had declined Morales's contract option for 2026.

+On May 19, 2026, Morales announced his retirement from professional and international soccer.